pgm-2425-itexploration/syllabus/tutorials/cms/wordpress-met-bedrock.md

 ## Building a Simple WordPress Site

-When you first open your site in a browser, you'll see a default theme.
+When you first open your site in a browser, you will see a default theme.

 ### 1. Setting Up the Theme